webmd-health-services/Standards/PowerShell/README.md

 Use `Write-Information` for progess-type logging information the user should always see.

-Use `Write-Verbose` for messages the user should see if they're trying to track down a problem or understand more about what your code is doing.
+Use `Write-Verbose` for messages the *user* should see if they're trying to track down a problem or understand more about what your code is doing.

-Use `Write-Debug` for messages developer-only messages.
+Use `Write-Debug` for developer-only messages.

 # Functions